 - Dynamic Scans: perform deep analyses of web applications, using customized scan, crawl, and authentication settings to establish a deep understanding of the vulnerabilities of a single web application.
 Dynamic scans simulate malicious user behavior and detect potential attack points by crawling the application and checking if intended functionality can be misused.
 This type of scan is necessary if the web application and its security are critical to your business.

 - Manual Penetration Testing: leverage and extend the findings identified by automated static and dynamic assessments to uncover unforeseen design issues within an application.

-After starting a scan, you can monitor in progress and completed scans in the left navigation menu.
+After you start a scan, you can use the left navigation menu to monitor in progress and completed scans.